Preet Na Kariyo Koi

-Preet Na Kariyo Koi is a Pakistani romantic comedy drama serial aired on 3 November 2015 to 8 March 2016 on Hum TV.
+Preet Na Kariyo Koi is a Pakistani romantic comedy drama serial first aired from 3 November 2015 to 8 March 2016 on Hum TV.
 It is written by Amna Mufti, directed by Mohammed Ehteshamuddin and produced by Momina Duraid under her production company.
 It stars Ahsan Khan and Hira Mani in lead roles.
 The series received acclaim due to script, direction and Mani's performance.

 Plot

 Preet Na Kariyo Koi is a story of Shagufta, Ilyas and Shams.
 Shagufta is a simple small town girl who is engaged to her cousin Ilyas.
 Ilyas runs a dress shop and avoids street fights and corporate politics, however Shagufta views him as weak and dreams of marrying a striking and courageous man who can stand up for himself and his family.
 Shagufta starts to admire her college mate Shams and the admiration transforms into a relationship that leads her to take life changing decision.
 In what capacity will Shagufta live with the improvements that occur in her life once Shams enters it?